-We are South West Water Limited (including Bournemouth Water (BW)) and may describe ourselves as "We" “Us” or "SWW" in this Notice).
-We are the statutory water and wastewater undertaker (supplier, also known as provider) for the South West of England, covering the whole of Devon, Cornwall, The Scilly Isles and parts of Somerset, and Dorset including Bournemouth and the surrounding area and Bristol (Bristol City, North Somerset, areas of Bath, North East Somerset and South Gloucestershire). †SWW provides water only services to BW and BRL customers; sewage services are provided by Wessex Water, Severn Trent, or Southern Water.
+We are South West Water Limited (including Bournemouth Water (BW) and Bristol Water (BRL)) and may describe ourselves as "We" “Us” or "SWW" in this Notice).
+We are the statutory water and wastewater undertaker† (supplier, also known as provider) for the South West of England, covering the whole of Devon, Cornwall, The Scilly Isles and parts of Somerset, and Dorset including Bournemouth and the surrounding area and Bristol (Bristol City, North Somerset, areas of Bath, North East Somerset and South Gloucestershire). †SWW provides water only services to BW and BRL customers; sewage services are provided by Wessex Water, Severn Trent, or Southern Water.

-For a map showing the areas we cover, please click here for SWW and here for BW.
-Some households in the wider area that we cover might have more than one provider for water and sewage services, for example if your property is on the border of two different statutory providers area, or if your property is part of a new build housing estate, where the developer chose to “self-supply” water or waste services; these “self-supply” arrangements used to be known as “inset agreements” but are now known as “new appointments and variations” or “NAVs” for short.
-Please see your water or sewerage bill for details if you are unsure of who provides you with relevant services or look at www.water.org.uk/advice-for-customers/find-your-supplier/ for more information.
+For a map showing the areas we cover, please click here for SWW, here for BW and here for BRL.
+Some households in the wider area that we cover (BW and BRL) might have more than one provider for water and sewage services, for example if your property is on the border of two different statutory providers areas; or if your property is part of a new build housing estate, where the developer chose to “self-supply” water or waste services, these “self-supply” arrangements used to be known as “inset agreements” but are now known as “new appointments and variations” or “NAVs” for short.
+Please see your water or sewerage bill for details if you are unsure of who provides you with relevant services, or visit www.water.org.uk/advice-for-customers/find-your-supplier/ for more information.

-Pennon Group Companies include the following companies or brand names listed below (updated from time to time):
+Pennon Group Companies include the following companies or brand names which are listed below (updated from time to time):

 The company/companies or brand names listed above which are relevant to you will depend upon who you are and what type of interaction you have with SWW.
 Your point of contact for all matters relating to privacy and Personal Data in connection with us will be SWW or Pennon Group.

 For the purposes of Data Protection laws, SWW is the Data Controller of Personal Data.
-This means that we make decisions about how and why we process Personal Data, and, because of this, we’re responsible for making sure Personal Data is only used in accordance with those Data Protection laws.
-When we work with third-party companies, they will process Personal Data on our behalf.
-These companies are referred to as ‘processors’.
-When we use processors, they’ll use your Personal Data on our behalf and only for the services and limited purpose that we instruct them to use it.
-When we use processors, we remain responsible, as a controller, for compliance with all data protection legislation.
+This means that we make decisions about how and why we process your Personal Data, and, because of this, we’re responsible for making sure your Personal Data is only used in accordance with those Data Protection laws.
+When we work with third-party companies, like Pelican, they will process your Personal Data on our behalf.
+These companies are referred to as ‘data processors’.
+When we use data processors, they’ll use your Personal Data on our behalf but only for the services and limited purpose that we instruct them to use it.
+When we use data processors, we remain responsible, as a controller, for compliance with all data protection legislation.

-More detail about our working with third parties is detailed in the section - Third Party Processing.
+More detail about our working with third parties is detailed below.

-If you want more information about this Privacy Notice, or have any comments or observations about it or about the way that we handle your Personal Data or if you would like to exercise any of your Data Subject Rights (see below for more information) or want to contact us about how we process your Personal Data, see section below on “Who can I contact about my Personal Data?”
+If you want more information about this Privacy Notice, have any comments or observations about it (or about the way that we handle your Personal Data), or if you would like to exercise any of your Data Subject Rights (see below for more information), or want to contact us about how we process your Personal Data, please see the section below on “Who can I contact about my Personal Data?”